 5. Start a New Tradition in Honor of Loved Ones

 This doesn’t have to be huge or elaborate.
 My mom used to have this tradition with one of her sisters — she’d pick up the gaudiest Christmas card she could find, write a few sentences in it & mail it out to my aunt.
 Then the next year, my aunt would write a few sentences in that same card & mail it back.
 This went on back & forth for several years.
 They wound up with this single, priceless holiday card documented with years of their memories.

 A few years ago, my sister and I decided to honor this tradition in a slightly different way.
 Each year we buy each other a really cheap (like a dollar) ornament, and that’s how we exchange gifts.
 From gaudy cards to cheapo ornaments, it’s the love behind it that counts.

 Each year, when the holidays roll around, my older son waxes nostalgic about years past.
 He’s a big mush, but you’d never know it from looking at him.
-He’s a tall, broad-chested 25-year-old, with a heart of pure gold.
-And whenever we’re all gathered around the holiday table, he loves to bring up old anecdotes from his childhood, stories about his beloved grandfather who passed 15 years ago, and stories his grandmother has told us about his father when he was a boy.
+He’s a tall, broad-chested 20-something-year-old, with a heart of pure gold.
+And whenever we’re all gathered around the holiday table, he loves to bring up old anecdotes from his childhood, stories about his beloved grandfather who passed many years ago.
+And stories his grandmother has told us about his father when he was a boy.
 It’s always the same stories, but we all enjoy the recollection and stroll down memory lane.

 And some time in the not-so-distant future, once he has a family of his own, I predict these stories will expand and continue to live on.